AhuvaKlein/ReactButtons/README.md

 # ReactButtons

 Assignment:

-Building on what we did in class, create an application that has three buttons.
+Create an application that has three buttons.

 On top of the first button, there should be a number.
 When the button is clicked, the number should increment.